 This is your last chance to convey your brand personality, so use it wisely.
 The font, images, and messages you choose must complement and reinforce everything else you’ve done to communicate the brand personality traits you want your consumer to identify with.

 If there is a real person behind the brand such as the owner or spokesperson, this is the place for a message from them.
-Many brands today are identifying their owner, CEO, or some well know celebrity to pitch their products.
+Many brands today are identifying their owner, CEO, or some well-known celebrity to pitch their products.
 They feel it adds credibility with a real person putting their reputation on the line.
 The danger here is – that real person must maintain a good reputation in order for your brand to prosper from the relationship.

 Who can forget the famous Jolly Green Giant, tall and muscular, standing in the green, pastoral countryside grasping fresh bounty of colorful, healthy produce?
 This is another example of brand personality and, when used in in-store display materials, it is even more impressive.

-Probably the most practical and memorable vehicle to convey brand personality is the catch phrase or slogan.
+Probably the most practical and memorable vehicle to convey brand personality is the catchphrase or slogan.
 It’s short and sweet and meaningful, so it can fit in the compressed retail environment.

 “Bring out the Best Foods and Bring Out the Best” reinforces the message that Best Foods mayonnaise is the “real” thing, the top of the category.
 It envisions you bringing out the best to impress your family and friends.
 This is an interesting take on brand personality and very effective.

-The catch phrase we used to reinforce our fun theme was “Get Barefoot and Have a Great Time” using the double intent for “get” – taking off your shoes and buying the product.
+The catchphrase we used to reinforce our fun theme was “Get Barefoot and Have a Great Time” using the double intent for “get” – taking off your shoes and buying the product.

 Store shelf signage is usually limited to a 3”X 3”.
 So catch phrases must be concise and consistent to be effective.
 They must reinforce the brand personality.

-Not all consumer brand builders even attempt to create a brand personality, but those who do create a special, easy to recognize magnetism that attracts their customers and distinguishes their brand from the competition.
+Not all consumer brand builders even attempt to create a brand personality.
+But those who do create a special, easy to recognize magnetism that attracts their customers and distinguishes their brand from the competition.
 For them, brand awareness is driven by their brand personality.

 They know that consumer behavior is such that customers will identify with a brand personality easier than they will with a rudimentary brand presentation.
 They know that the brand personality exemplifies and characterizes the unique message they want to drive home in the competitive marketplace.
-They want their consumers to say, “I love that brand!”
+And they want their consumers to say, “I love that brand!”